 There are two types of rollover accidents: tripped and untripped.
 Tripped rollovers account for 95% of all rollovers and happen when an external element, such as a curb or another vehicle causes the car to tip over.
 An untripped rollover occurs because of steering input, speed, or friction with the ground, basically when something destabilizes the car.
 The most common cause of tripped rollovers (approximately 71% of all single car rollovers) is when a vehicle slides to the side and the tires strike a curb, hit soft ground or some other type of increase in sudden lateral force.

-With the higher number of SUV’s on the road, rollover accidents over the past twelve years have remained constant, even with improved technology in new cars that help prevent rollovers.
+With the higher number of SUV’s on the road in San Diego and elsewhere, rollover accidents over the past twelve years have remained constant, even with improved technology in new cars that help prevent rollovers.
 Wearing seat belts greatly reduces fatalities in rollovers because in all kinds of crashes, nearly 75% of people ejected from a car die.
 It’s also very important to not overload an SUV or pickup truck as this can decrease stability and never place heavy loads on the roof.
 Finally, watch your speedometer as about 40% of fatal rollovers involve extreme speed.

-If you or a loved one has been in a rollover accident, Walton Law Firm can help.
-Our lawyers can assist you in all aspects of the claim, be it reaching a settlement with the other party’s insurance company, or representing you in a lawsuit against the person who caused the rollover.
+If you or a loved one has been in a rollover accident in the San Diego area, Walton Law Firm can help.
+Our injury lawyers can assist you in all aspects of the claim, be it reaching a settlement with the other party’s insurance company, or representing you in a lawsuit against the person who caused the rollover.
 If you are injured, you are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and inconvenience.

-Walton Law Firm has successfully represented individuals and families who have been victims of all types of car accidents for more 20 years.
-We would be glad to provide a free consultation to discuss your accident, and to provide you an honest appraisal of your case.
+Walton Law Firm has successfully represented individuals and families who have been victims of all types of car accidents in the San Diego area for more 20 years.
+Our attorneys would be glad to provide a free consultation to discuss your accident, and to provide you an honest appraisal of your case.
 If you don’t need a lawyer, we will let you know.
 Or, if you prefer, you can submit a confidential question online.
-You can reach us at (866) 607-1325 or locally at (760) 571-5500.
+You can reach us at 866-607-1325 or locally at 760-571-5500.